What’s Hot And What’s Not in the 2019 Subaru Lineup

 What’s Not In the New 2019 Subaru Lineup

 Much like its spin-off, the Outback, the Legacy also offers a choice between two powerplants.
 Most people will stick with the base 2.5L flat-four making 175 hp and 174 lb-ft of torque.
-The rest, on the other hand, will get the more powerful 3.6L flat-six worthy of 256 hp and 247 lb-ft of torque.
+The rest, on the other hand, will get the more powerful 3.6L flat-six worthy of 256 horsepower and 247 pound-feet of rotational force.
 The latter of the two is exclusively available with the range-topping Limited trim, however, which pushes the price tag to almost $32,000 without extras.
 The entry-level 4-cylinder Legacy costs almost $10,000 less than that.
 The two engines share very little between them, apart from Subaru’s trademark symmetrical all-wheel-drive and a relatively frugal CVT transmission.

 Available since early 2012, the Toyota 86/Subaru BRZ is an affordable Japanese sports coupe that continues the proud tradition of its numerous predecessors.
 Not so fresh these days, both versions of the car are getting ready for an upcoming makeover.
 Although a redesign is looming around the corner, it won’t arrive in time for MY 2019.
-Instead, both the 2019 Subaru BRZ and its Toyota clone are carrying over virtually unchanged.
+Instead, both the 2019 BRZ and its Toyota clone are carrying over virtually unchanged.
 This doesn’t undermine their quality and abilities, but there’s only so many years you can offer the same product without some major breakthroughs.
+Even the limited 250-unit Series.Gray special edition isn’t enough to hide that fact.
+Especially considering it’s basically just another Subie BRZ in Limited trim with included $1,195 performance package, a special Cool Gray Khaki paint job, and different interior stitching.

 The 2019 Subaru BRZ packs a punchy 2.0L horizontally-opposed 4-cylinder engine under its hood.
 The flat-four Boxer is good enough for 205 horsepower and 154 pound-feet of torque if paired with a 6-speed manual, while the output drops by 5 ponies if the BRZ is ordered with an optional 6-speed automatic.
 A new addition to the lineup, the track-focused BRZ tS doesn’t pack any additional heat, but it comes with stickier Michelin Pilot Sport 4 tires, specially-tuned Sachs dampers, and larger Brembo brakes.
 Combined, they turn the already great-handling BRZ into a clockwork-precision track machine with an affordable price tag of $33,500.
-The base models, on the other hand, cost $25,500, while the mid-grade Limited trim commands a $28,500 sticker.
-Until the next-generation and the announced larger 2.4L Boxer, the current Subaru BRZ will have to do.
+The entry-level models, on the other hand, start from $25,795 ($200 more than last year), while the mid-grade Limited trim commands a $28,645 sticker.
+The above mentioned Series.Gray edition costs at least $30,140.
+Until the next-generation and the announced larger 2.4L Boxer, the current-generation BRZ will have to do.
 At least the things are now spiced up thanks to the tS model.

 Categories: List Articles